Nov

 06

-Posted by on November 6th, 2023 Posted in: Blog, Member Spotlight
+Posted by benniefinch on November 6th, 2023

-This article Sunny Chungis based on an interview with Sunny Chung, Health Sciences Librarian at the Stony Brook University Health Sciences Library.
+This article is based on an interview with Sunny Chung, Health Sciences Librarian at the Stony Brook University Health Sciences Library.
 The library is located in the health sciences academic area which is housed in the same building as the Stony Brook University Hospital.
 NNLM also had the opportunity to exhibit at the SBU Health Sciences Library Health Tech Fair in September, which Sunny coordinated.

 “As a child, I wanted to be a chef when I grew up.
 I really enjoyed baking with my mom and also loved to watch my grandma cook all day long when she babysat me.”